surge-synthesizer/surge-synthesizer.github.io/surge-manual/Surge.md

 Right-clicking a modulation source button brings up a context-menu that allows you to:

-  - copy/paste LFO settings (LFO only)
+  - Copy/paste LFO settings (LFO only)
-  - clear routings to either all destinations or a single destination
+  - Clear routings to either all destinations or a single destination
   - Assign/clear a MIDI controller (CTRL 1-8 only)
   - Toggle between bipolar/unipolar (CTRL 1-8 only)
   - Rename them (CTRL 1-8 only)